SoftFx/AlgoBots/src/ImportAccountStateBot/README.md

 ### Mode
 Trade opening mode.
 Enum parameter.
 Possible values: Market, TrailingLimit, TrailingLimitPercent.
 Mode affects order types and trailing prices.

-### SetEmptyStateAtTheEnd
-Close all positions if all account states have been passed.
-Bool parameter.
-Possible values: true and false.

 ### DefaultVolume
 Is used if the position volume didn't record in the .csv file.
 Double parameter.
 Should be greater than 0.